lingualdev/lingualdev.github.io/content/blog/i18n-check-end-to-end-testing-i18n.md

 ### What's planned next

 We have a couple more features planned, that we want add to `i18n-check` in upcoming versions.
-The most interesting ones include showing error messages, to help with fixing invalid or broken messages and showing translations that exist in target languages, but are non existent in the source locale.
+The most interesting ones include **showing error messages**, to help with fixing invalid or broken messages and showing translations that exist in target languages, but are non existent in the source locale.

-Other plans include extending the unused keys/undefined keys check to other frameworks aside React, mainly focusing on the JavaScript eco-system as a first step.
+Other plans include extending the unused keys/undefined keys check to other frameworks beyond React, mainly focusing on the JavaScript eco-system as a first step.

-Finally we might try to add VS Code plugin, to enable run the checks directly inside your IDE and getting some visual feedback on the state of your translations.
+Finally we might try to add a VS Code plugin, to enable running the checks directly inside your IDE and getting some visual feedback on the state of your translations.

 You can give i18n-check a try today and see if the checks can help improve your localization efforts, especially if you are not using a third party SaaS solution for the translation part (as these often come with helpful information in regards to the state of your localization efforts).